 Once you’ve booked a tour, this is what you can expect from us and what you should bring to the tour.

-(When you book, you will receive an email confirming your reservation loaded with info about how to prepare, how to get there, and transportation options.)
+(When you book, you will receive an email confirming your reservation loaded with info about how to prepare, how to get there, and a waiver link.)

-We use Tennessee-made Jackson Kayaks: the Regal, the Tupelo, and the Ibis.
-See below.
-They are all single sit-inside, stable kayaks.
-We only provide tandem kayaks upon request, and try to reserve them for folks who need them, i.e. children and those with injuries or disabilities.
+We only provide tandem kayaks upon request, and try to reserve them for folks who need them, those limited by age, injury or disability.